Get insider access

 No

 The Canon PIXMA TR150 has a very low black page yield, so you may need to replace the cartridge often.
-However, the color page yield is better, so the cartridge may last you longer than the black cartridge, depending on your use.
-Since there's only one color cartridge, you can't replace only the color running low, which may feel wasteful if you tend to use one color more than others.
-While the printer accepts third-party cartridges, using them may void the warranty.
+However, the color page yield is better, so the color cartridge may last you longer than the black cartridge, depending on your use.
+Since there's only one color cartridge, you can't replace the color that is running low, which may feel wasteful if you tend to use one color more than others.

 0